 The Company considers its intellectual property to be of material importance to its business.
-Sales of products marketed under the Company's trademarks, primarily NoJo® and Neat Solutions®, accounted for 26% and 28% of the Company's total gross sales during fiscal years 2014 and 2013, respectively.
+Sales of products marketed under the Company's trademarks, primarily NoJo® and Neat Solutions®, accounted for 26% of the Company's total gross sales during each of fiscal years 2015 and 2014.
 Protection for these trademarks is obtained through domestic and foreign registrations.
 The Company also markets designs which are subject to copyrights and design patents owned by the Company.